IRLL/HierarchyCraft/paper.md

 HierarchyCraft aims to be a fruitful tool for investigating hierarchical reasoning, focusing on achieving the following four design goals.

 ### 1. Hierarchical by design
 The action space of HierarchyCraft environments consists of sub-tasks, referred to as *Transformations*, as opposed to detailed movements and controls.
-But each *Transformations* has specific requirements to be valid (eg. have enought of an item, be in the right place), and these requirements may necessitate the execution of other *Transformations* first, inherently creating a hierarchical structure in HierarchyCraft environments.
+But each of *Transformations* has specific requirements to be valid (e.g. have enough of an item, be in the right place), and these requirements may necessitate the execution of other *Transformations* first, inherently creating a hierarchical structure in HierarchyCraft environments.

 This concept  is visually represented by the *Requirements graph* depicting the hierarchical relationships within each HierarchyCraft environment.
 The *Requirements graph* is directly constructed from the list of *Transformations* composing the environement, as illustrated in \autoref{fig:TransformationToRequirements}.